ebecheto/Skill/example/README.md

 ![example](./prettyPrint.png)

-VV See below an example of generated definition view.
-Normally it's better for presentation.
-VV
+__VV__ See below an example of generated image view.
+Normally it's the best definition you could get for a presentation or a technical document. __VV__

 ![example](./my_lib-my-cell-schematic_0.png)